Private Sector Housing

 Housing Health and Safety Rating System (HHSRS)

-The Housing Health and Safety Rating System was introduced within The Housing Act 2004, to address some of the issues of health and safety in homes.
-It is a comprehensive assessment of 29 hazards and their risks to the occupiers, reinforced by statistical data and evidence.
+The Housing Health and Safety Rating System was introduced to address some issues of health and safety in homes.

 - Inform the landlord in writing that conditions in the property are unsatisfactory, please see letter 1 and 2 to landlord below